-Wave Path is a preset that provides a moving wave path that you can pin at the ends.
+Wave Path is an After Effects script that provides a moving wave path that you can pin at the ends.
 Similar to applying the native Wave Warp effect to a straight line, but without the nasty distortion.

 No. of waves

 The number of complete waves from one end of the path to the other.
 You can set this to fractions such as 0.65 etc

 The total length between one end of the path to the other, in pixels

 The height of each wave, in pixels

 The number of complete wave cycles, per second.